zhijieshi/cse3666/misc/rars.md

 -   Select the java launcher located at /System/Library/CoreServices/JavaLauncher.app
 -   Reopen RARS and you should be able to view all the files.

+### UConn AnyWare

+If you have trouble running java applications on your computer, you can work on labs on lab computers or on a UConn AnyWare desktop.

+*   Go to [UConn AnyWare
+    page](https://software.uconn.edu/uconn-software-online/) and click "Launch
+    AnyWare".

+*   Log in with your NetID and password.

+*   You may see two Desktops, AnyWare Desktop and Engineering Desktop.
+Select AnyWare Desktop, which is accessible to all UConn students.

+*   Wait until the virtual machine boots.
+It may take one or two minutes for the first time.

+*   Now you have access to a Windows machine with Java installed.

+    **Important:** If the jar file cannot be opened automatically on OneDrive, try to place it in a different folder, for example, the Downloads or Documents folder.

 ## Download RARS

 Download RARS from [RARS Github repo.](https://github.com/TheThirdOne/rars).